masoudamidi/NetCoreWithDIandRP/README.md

       DATABASE : https://drive.google.com/file/d/1GkYzZWq13CdYFb6RSLg9MlV_a9uEdZDu/view?usp=sharing

-      * The Database contains the sample data you gave with a stored procedure.
+      * The Database contains the sample data with a stored procedure.

 2. Restore database in your local pc.
 Because I refer local in the connection.
 If you want to restore it on a server please change the connection string too.
 3. Download the project In this github